BrunoKrams/solver/README.md

-A tool to solve riddles by graph algorithms.
+A tool to solve riddles (for example peg solitaire) by graph algorithms.